Pratham-Mishra04/interact-mailer-microservice/readMe.md

 10-30 -> Main
 10:New Chat Request (SecondaryUser.Name)
-11:You have x impressions on your post/project/event! (x is a variable) 12:Successfully Submitted Application for Opening 13:Opening Application got Accepted!
+11:You have x impressions on your post/project/event!
+(User.noImpressions, Post.noImpressions, Project.noImpressions, Opening.noImpressions, Event.noImpressions)
+12:Successfully Submitted Application for Opening 13:Opening Application got Accepted!
 14:Opening Application got Rejected!
-15:You have a new Project Invitation
+15:You have a new Project Invitation (SecondaryUser.Name), (Project.Description)
-16:You have a new Organisation Invitation
-17:You have a new Group Chat Invitation
+16:You have a new Organisation Invitation (Organization.title) 17:You have a new Group Chat Invitation (GroupChat.title)

 30-40 -> Engagement